- Doctors & Departments

 The Prescription Pet Program is a popular program - not only with our patients, but also with community volunteers!
-We currently have a waiting list of four-legged volunteers for the program.
-But to learn more on how you can become involved in Children's Colorado Prescription Pet Program or other volunteer opportunities, please contact the Volunteer Office at 720-777-6887
+To learn more on how you can become involved in Children's Colorado Prescription Pet Program or other volunteer opportunities, please contact the Volunteer Office at 720-777-6887

 In 1978, Fern Bechtel, director of Volunteers at Children's Colorado, saw the positive effects of pet visitation on her son as he recovered from extensive surgery.
 She determined that the kids at Children's Colorado would benefit from a similar program and began to work toward that goal.
 Bechtel teamed up with Drs.
 Jan Facinelli and Jim Houchens, Denver veterinarians, and Mary Jo Cleaveland, head nurse of oncology at Children's Colorado, to establish the first dog visitation protocols.